Graciekan21/easybible/README.md

          2. The correct marks are not showing on the pop up alert after the user finishes answering all the question.
 I had to correct my javascript by (always divide by 4 for every repeated increment) and using (total_attempts / 4 >= total_questions) then it displays the correct marks at the end of the quiz|
 |
 |
           3.   |                                                                                                                                I had an issue with the  (Google fonts) the link was making an error in style.css because i put a link (@import), it was showing error in the W3 css validator.
-Solved it by watch youtube channels on howways of putting google fonts in css  and i got a solution on <https://stackoverflow.com/questions/44259509/css-import-font-doesnt-work>.by put the link in curly brackets
+Solved it by watch youtube channels on howways of putting google fonts in css  and i got a solution on <https://stackoverflow.com/questions/44259509/css-im                                                                                                                                                                                                                                                                                                                                                                                    |
-                                                                                                                                                                                                                                                                                                                                                                                    |
 |        4.   |                                                                                                          When validating my Html it had alot of errors and it was because i had back slash on all my self closing elements  and when i removed them then it had no errors.                                                                                                                                                                                                                                                                                                                        |
 |   6 |                                                                                  |
+         |
+>>>>>>> 39e6dba (deleted files from the main)
        In my html was in Auto save but i didn't know from start and everytime i save the i noticed  a space between the closing tags and that was kept on causing errors but with help of the Tutor Assistance it was the Auto-format save. to get red of that i had to go to the files then preference then click setting and the set off the Auto save foramt.

 ### Kno-n Bugs